knpuniversity/gulp/knpu/bower-into-vendor.md

 # Bower Components out of web

 Great news!
 We've minified and combined all our CSS into just one file.
-Woops, except for Bootstrap!
-There are really two good options.
-First, we could point the link to a public bootstrap CDN.
-Second, we could combine that `main.css`.
+Oh, except for the Bootstrap CSS!
+We have two good options.
+First, we could point the link to a public Bootstrap CDN.
+Or second, we can cram the bootstrap styling right into `main.css`.
 Let's do that - it's a lot more interesting anyways.

 ## Bower!

-I installed bootstrap via bower.
-[Bower](http://bower.io/) is the Composer for frontend assets, like Bootstrap, jQuery and stuff like that.
+Bootstrap is installed thanks to Bowser.
+Um, I mean bower.
+[Bower](http://bower.io/) is the Composer for frontend assets, like Bootstrap or jQuery.
 It's an alternative to downloading the files and committing them to your repo.

 Bower reads from, surprise!, a `bower.json` file:

 [[[ code('10770634e9') ]]]

-And when I created the project, I also added a `.bowerrc` file that told bower to download things into this `web/vendor` directory:
+And when I created the project, I also added a `.bowerrc` file.
+This told bower to download things into this `web/vendor` directory:

 [[[ code('7da8a93577') ]]]